JinweiZzz/OpenCarbon/ReadMe.md

 # OpenCarbon

-This repo is the official implementation for the paper
+This repo is the official implementation for IJCAI 2025 paper:
 OpenCarbon: A Contrastive Learning-based Cross-Modality Neural Approach for High-Resolution Carbon Emission Prediction Using Open Data

 ## Overall architecture